Border0 allows users to log in to web, SSH, Database, and generic TCP services using their existing Single Sign On (SSO) credentials.

 Auditing of access is critical to every security control and compliance standard.
 However, legacy systems are often based on ports and protocols, missing deep details.

-Border0 performs identity-based details along with complete session auditing and even replaying of sessions where applicable.
+Border0 provides application level proxy services and performs identity-based details along with complete session auditing and even replaying of sessions where applicable.